Problem

 -

-Verify that all three parts of the Replicated application are currently running by using the following command.
+Verify that all three parts of the Replicated application are running.

 $ systemctl status replicated replicated-ui replicated-operator